"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 "I love you."

-Albus laughed and rolled onto his back, pulling Scorpius with him onto his chest, and kissing him for a very long time.
+Albus laughed and rolled onto his back, pulling Scorpius with him, and kissing him for a very long time.
 One of his hands twined in Scorpius's cornsilk-fine hair.
-The other traced its way down the curve of his back, hesitated a moment, and then slid over the firm, rounded shape of Scorpius's bum.
+The other traced its way down the curve of his back, hesitated a moment, and then slid lower, over the firm, rounded shape of Scorpius's bum.

 Scorpius rested his chin on Albus's chest.
-It was too dark for Albus to see his expression.
+It was too dark for Albus to read his expression.

 "I dunno ..." he said slowly.